scmschmidt/trento_checks_for_supportconfig/README.md

     One of `performance_optimized`, `cost_optimized`, `unknown`	in case of an SAP HANA ScaleUp HA cluster (`cluster_type` is `hana_scale_up`), otherwise `None`\
     Only required in case of a SAP HANA ScaleUp HA cluster.
 On an SAP HANA ScaleOut HA cluster or an ASCS/ERS cluster the value is irrelevant and always `None`.

-    > :exclamation: Not yet implemented!
-Provide the correct scenario via `-e hana_scenario=SCENARIO` in case of an SAP HANA ScaleUp HA cluster, when creating the host group!

-  > :bulb: The environment information also can be provided when running the checks.
+  > :bulb: The environment information also can be provided/overwritten when running the checks.

 Should the start of a host container fail, check the container logs (see [Troubleshooting](#Troubleshooting) below).
 To get a host container at least started, the supportconfig must contain the files:
-  - `basic-environment.txt¸
+  - `basic-environment.txt`¸
   - `ha.txt`
   - `rpm.txt`
   - `plugin-ha_sap.txt`